shameer896/Bookmarker-chrome-extention/README.md

 <h1>Bookmarker-chrome-extention</h1>
-A simple chrome extension used for saving the URL of the wesite you want to visit later and delete if you want to<br>
+A simple chrome extension used for saving the URL and delete if you want to<br>
 this is created using HTML,CSS and Javascript<br>
 click <a href="#">here</a> for the UI demo<br>